AdrianaRego/ShortCourseBioinformatics_BB4F/Hands_on_session_NaPDoS2.md

 The scrollable table lists the following information:
- cand_id: name of the domain hit, which is the name of the sequence in the query FASTA file before spaces and appended with location information of where the domain hit was found (see below for details) database match: the name of the domain in the NaPDoS2 database that the query hit is closest to
+ cand_id: name of the domain hit, which is the name of the sequence in the query FASTA file before spaces and appended with location information of where the domain hit was found

+database match: the name of the domain in the NaPDoS2 database that the query hit is closest to

 names include: BGCname_KS#_uniquetag
  BGC name: name of the BGC